How Menopause Can Affect Your Smile (Yes, Really)

 Bone Loss During Menopause Affects Your Teeth

-• Bone resorption accelerates
+bone resorption accelerates

-• Jawbone density decreases
+jawbone density decreases (4)

-• This can lead to loose teeth, shifting bite alignment, and even tooth loss
+Both can lead to loose teeth, shifting bite alignment, and even tooth loss

 Oral Health in Menopause: Why It Matters

-• Increased risk for heart disease
+increased risk for heart disease

-• Higher rates of Type 2 diabetes
+higher rates of Type 2 diabetes

-• Cognitive decline and Alzheimer’s disease
+cognitive decline and Alzheimer’s disease (6)

 1. Boost Vitamin C & Collagen Intake

 These are vital for gum strength and tissue repair.
-Eat more citrus, bell peppers, leafy greens, or add a collagen supplement or bone broth to your routine.
+Eat more citrus, bell peppers, leafy greens, or add a collagen supplement or bone broth to your daily routine.

 2. Stay Hydrated with Electrolytes

-Combat dry mouth in menopause by increasing water intake and using electrolyte powders with magnesium and potassium to support deep hydration.
+Manage dry mouth in menopause by increasing water intake and using electrolyte powders with magnesium and potassium to support deep hydration.

 3. Support Your Oral & Gut Microbiome